Man charged in parade killings removes shirt before openings

 “It’s very clear to this court that everything that he has done as outlined by the state and made evident on the record of these proceedings that it is the sole intent of Mr. Brooks to make a mockery of this process,” Dorow said.
 “I believe this trial needs to continue and should continue.”

-After Dorow called the jurors into the courtroom, Brooks removed his objection sign from his pants and stood behind the table with his eyes closed as Dorow read each charge.
+After Dorow called the jurors into the courtroom, Brooks removed his objection sign from his pants and stood behind the table with his eyes closed as Dorow began reading each charge.

+Following a lunch break, Dorow brought Brooks back into the main courtroom.
+Brooks said he didn't understand what was going on.
+Dorow said that she believed that he does understand and that he shouldn't interrupt her.
+He stood silently for close to an hour as Dorow finished reading the charges to the jury.

+Later, Brooks told the judge that the Constitution's free speech guarantee gives him the right to talk in court.
+Dorow responded that his free speech rights are limited in court by the rules of decorum and legal procedure.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.